 - Veterans — Provides certifications of enrollment and progress for eligible veterans, dependents of deceased veterans, and children of disabled veterans under applicable federal and state laws administered by the Veterans’ Administration and the State Department of Veterans’ Affairs.
 For more information, contact 559.934.2324.

 The Rodney B. Fitch Library/Learning Resource Center provides a variety of resources and support services to the college community.
-In addition to the growing collection of books, magazines and newspapers, videos, and electronic research databases, the library also includes special collections of ESL materials, children’s literature, textbook and graphic novels.
+In addition to the growing collection of books, videos, and electronic research databases, the library also has course textbooks, scientific calculators, laptops, and hotspots for student checkout.
 The library staff is available to assist with research questions, give class orientations, and help in the location of materials and use of the library.
 Intra-library loan provides access to material from the Firebaugh Center and Lemoore campus libraries.

 During the fall and spring semesters the library is open from: